open-edge-insights/eii-tools/VideoProfiler/README.md

     *  This step is required everytime publisher is restarted in IPC mode.

        Caution: This step will make the streams insecure.
 Please do not do it on a production machine.

-    * Since VideoProfiler is a baremetal tool please ensure that the socket directory path of the host system i.e. `/opt/intel/eii/sockets` is provided as the EndPoint for VideoProfiler interface with IPC mode.

     * Refer the below VideoProfiler interface example to subscribe to PyMultiClassificationIngestion CutomUDF results in fps mode.